1homas/ISE_Ansible_Sandbox/roles/ise_identity_groups/README.md

 ## Requirements

-An `identity_groups` list defining the identity groups.
+An `identitygroup` list defining the identity groups.

 ## Variables